geut/nanomessage-rpc/README.md

 - `actionName: string`: Event name.
 - `data: (Buffer|Object|String)`: Event data.
-- `opts.wait: boolean = true`: Wait for the response event handler.
 - `opts.timeout: number`: Define a custom timeout for the current request.
+Use timeout = 0 to not wait for a response.
 - `opts.signal: AbortSignal`: Set an abort signal object to cancel the request.

 #### `rpc.on(eventName, handler) => unsubscribe`